zhangxin0518/Motor-dirver-low-power/README.md

-# Motor-dirver-low-power
+# Motor-driver-low-power
-The hardware for low-power motor driver
+The hardware is for low-power motor driver.